lizliu2015/Machine-Learning-FAQ/README.md

 ### 7. Can we apply the kernel trick to logistic regression?
 Why is it not used in practice then?
 Logistic Regression is computationally more expensive than SVM — O(N³) vs O(N²k) where k is the number of support vectors.
 The classifier in SVM is designed such that it is defined only in terms of the support vectors, whereas in Logistic Regression, the classifier is defined over all the points and not just the support vectors.
 This allows SVMs to enjoy some natural speed-ups (in terms of efficient code-writing) that is hard to achieve for Logistic Regression.

+### 8. How you formulate SVM for a regression problem statement?
+For formulating SVM as a regression problem statement we have to reverse the objective: instead of trying to fit the largest possible street between two classes which we will do for classification problem statements while limiting margin violations, now for SVM Regression, it tries to fit as many instances as possible between the margin while limiting the margin violations.